 They prefer evergreen tropical forest, but they have also been sighted in other habitats, such as secondary forest, logged forest, mangrove swamp, grassland, scrub land, dry tropical forest, and coastal hardwood forest.

-Distribution of Clouded leopard.
 The weight of Clouded leopard is between 11 to 23 kg.
 Head to body length is between 65 to 110 cm, and the length of tail is between 60 to 95 cm.
 Clouded leopards are yellow-reddish-brown to yellow gray in color.
 Color of………..

 Clouded leopard is a Schedule – I animal, according to wildlife (Protection) act, 1972 and classified as Vulnerable (VU) by the IUCN.